restic/restic/doc/manual_rest.rst

-      -p, --password-file file         file to read the repository password from (default: $RESTIC_PASSWORD_FILE) -q, --quiet                      do not output comprehensive progress report -r, --repo repository            repository to backup to or restore from (default: $RESTIC_REPOSITORY) --tls-client-cert file       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n                  be verbose (specify --verbose multiple times or level --verbose=n)
+      -p, --password-file file         file to read the repository password from (default: $RESTIC_PASSWORD_FILE) -q, --quiet                      do not output comprehensive progress report -r, --repo repository            repository to backup to or restore from (default: $RESTIC_REPOSITORY) --repository-file file       file to read the repository location from (default: $RESTIC_REPOSITORY_FILE) --tls-client-cert file       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n                  be verbose (specify --verbose multiple times or level --verbose=n)